 Last year, you literally couldn’t take a peek at social media without seeing those coveted barely-there strappy sandals; a style that quickly garnered cult-like status due to its meteoric rise in popularity.
 This year, while still popular of course, they’ve made way for the introduction of 90s style mules; an arguably much more comfortable and wearable style of heel, and one that has the ability to take pretty much any outfit to the next level.

 If you’re usually someone who likes to go all out, you’ll find that many times it’s a case of adding a little something extra to your usual attire.
-Statement jewellery is the perfect addition to any simple outfit and has an undeniable transformative power.
+Custom diamond rings from this diamond jewellery store in Brisbane CBD are the perfect addition to any simple outfit and has an undeniable transformative power.
 Gold chains are my go-to recently, as they go with literally everything in my wardrobe but also look slick and dressy.
 Whether you pair one with a crisp white blouse and linen suit shorts, or with a louder floral dress, it’s the ultimate lift for an outfit that needs a bit of zhoosh.